Mayors for Peace Delegation visited the first Preparatory Committee

 Meeting with Austrian Disarmament Ambassador Franz Josef Kuglitsch

-Disarmament Ambassador Franz Josef Kuglitsch agreed with our views that nuclear deterrence is no longer an effective security policy, and expressed his hopes for a wider membership of the prohibition treaty, for which strong support from civil society is indispensable.
+Disarmament Ambassador Franz Josef Kuglitsch agreed with our views that nuclear deterrence is no longer an effective security policy, and expressed his hopes for a wider membership to the prohibition treaty, for which strong support from civil society is indispensable.

 May 6 (Sat)